How to keep CX a priority on your leadership agenda

 Mark explained: “When you bring your frontline and customer-facing employees into the process, they’re going to have lots of questions, ideas, and thoughts about it.
 Engaging them means the leadership has to take notice and be responsive to the ideas that are coming forward.”

 Bringing others from across the business on to your CX improvement projects will help them relate to the work and success of CX, makes them see the benefits, and also gives them ownership and responsibility within the project to become an organic advocate.

 Amy added: “When I was leading digital experience for one of the biggest credit card franchises in the world, one of the things that were critical for my team’s success was pulling people from the business into all of our efforts.

 “We had them help us brainstorm, and set priorities, and they owned the results.
 They saw how the work that the experienced team was driving their success.”

 Incentives, rewards, and recognition

 Creating CX incentives and linking compensation to your CX improvements can help to keep momentum and sustain it for the longer term.

 Mark said: “You can create reward programs for successes across your customer experience.”

 Using a few, if not all, of these activities, will be a strong way to keep CX at the forefront of your business, especially when there are so many priorities at the moment.

-Not having CX in the fabric now will mean rework later.
+Not having CX in the fabric now will mean reworking later.
 Customers are getting more discerning in how and where they spend their money.
 Go back to the basics and make CX a success.